 - Official documentation from the dean of the applicant's law school confirming the applicant's current standing and law school rank.

-Foreign-educated lawyers may apply as transfer students to our Accelerated J.D. for Foreign Attorney program (FALL only) without having to take the LSAT.
-Applicants must use the transfer application available each year December 1 for fall entry only.
+Foreign-educated lawyers may apply as transfer students to our Accelerated J.D. for Foreign Attorney program for spring or fall entry.
+Note: spring entry may require an additional semester of study in order to fulfill all credit requirements.
+Foreign attorneys must meet the same rigorous standards as domestic applicants.
+The LSAT or GRE is required.
+Applicants must use the transfer application available each year starting on November 5 for spring entry or on February 1 for fall entry.
+The deadline to apply for spring is January 3 and for fall, the deadline is July 15.
 If accepted into the College of Law as a transfer candidate, the Associate Dean for Academic Affairs may grant up to 29 academic credits toward a Stetson JD degree.
 The credits may be used to satisfy elective credits.
-The Transfer Credit Policy can be found at www.law.stetson.edu/policies.
-Detailed information on the program can be found at http://www.stetson.edu/law/international/home/accelerated-jd-program.php.
+The Transfer Credit Policy can be found at https://www.stetson.edu/law/policies/home/.
+Detailed information on the program can be found at https://www.stetson.edu/law/international/home/accelerated-jd-program.php.

-Applicants whose native language is not English and who have not completed an undergraduate degree at an English-speaking institution must submit a TOEFL score of at least 100 on the Internet-based test.
+Applicants whose native language is not English must submit a TOEFL score of at least 100 on the Internet-based test.
 TOEFL scores are valid for three years.
 For TOEFL information, visit www.ets.org.
 Fluency in English may also be established by alternative assessment such as scoring at least a 7 in IELTS.
 For more information, visit www.ielts.org.

 All transfer applicants must assign a minimum of one letter of recommendation; a maximum of three letters will be accepted.
 Please use the Letter of Recommendation Service provided by LSAC.
 Academic references are encouraged; however, we recognize that many students have difficulty obtaining academic references and will not penalize candidates if one cannot be obtained.
 Transfer applicants are strongly encouraged to obtain a letter from a member of the faculty at their home institution.